jianghuiz7368/APCSA-Freedom-Project/tool/learning-log.md

   public int startPos = 0;
  ```
 My goal is to have many rooms and whenever the player go through a door a new room gets generated.
 This code checks if the room is already visited and sets the start value of each room like it's size and start position.
+2/26/24

+Today, I continue on the process of making my map.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc